 By Albert Bolles, 1879

 Although some specimens of gold were collected in North Carolina and Virginia previous to the American Revolution, no excitement about the subject arose until the discovery in California in 1848.
-Before then, the gold-miner had pursued his occupation quietly, and without ever dreaming of enormous riches suddenly acquired; but, with the discovery on the Pacific Coast, all was changed.
-Gold had been found in California prior to this time; for Hakluyt, in his account of the voyage of Sir Francis Drake’s expedition along the Pacific Coast in 1579, said, “There is no part of the earth to be taken up wherein there is not a reasonable quantity of gold and silver.”
+Before then, the gold-miner had pursued his occupation quietly and without ever dreaming of enormous riches suddenly acquired; but, with the discovery on the Pacific Coast, all was changed.
+Gold had been found in California before this time; for Hakluyt, in his account of the voyage of Sir Francis Drake’s expedition along the Pacific Coast in 1579, said, “There is no part of the earth to be taken up wherein there is not a reasonable quantity of gold and silver.”

 Although this statement was highly overdrawn, it probably contained a basis of truth, for the Mexicans found placer-gold near the Colorado River at various intervals between 1775 and 1828.
 Still, these discoveries were regarded as unimportant; and even so late as 1835, when Forbes wrote his History of California, he said, “No minerals of any particular importance have yet been found in Upper California, nor any ores of metals.”
 Three years later, the placers of San Francisco, 45 miles northwest of Los Angeles, were discovered.
 The deposit of gold was neither extensive nor rich, but it was worked steadily for 20 years.

 Seven years later, on January 19, 1848, James W. Marshall, while engaged in digging a race for a sawmill at Coloma, California about 35 miles eastward from Sutter’s Fort, found some pieces of yellow metal in the mill-race which he and the half-dozen men working with him imagined were gold.
 Feeling confident that he had made a discovery of great importance, he went to the mill race every morning to look for gold.
 As his specimens continued to accumulate, his associates began to think there might be something in his gold mine, after all.
-About the middle of February, one of the men employed at the mill went to San Francisco to determine if this metal was precious, and was there introduced to Isaac Humphrey, who had washed for gold in Georgia.
-The experienced miner saw at a glance that the true stuff was before him, and, after a few inquiries, was satisfied as to the richness of the deposits and made immediate preparations to go to the mill.
+About the middle of February, one of the men employed at the mill went to San Francisco to determine if this metal was precious and was there introduced to Isaac Humphrey, who had washed for gold in Georgia.
+The experienced miner saw at a glance that the real stuff was before him and, after a few inquiries, was satisfied with the richness of the deposits and made immediate preparations to go to the mill.

-Arriving at Coloma on March 7th, Humphrey found that work at the mill going on as though no gold existed in the neighborhood.
+Arriving at Coloma on March 7, Humphrey found work at the mill going on as though no gold existed in the neighborhood.
 The next day he took a pan and spade and washed some of the dirt from the bottom of washing the mill-race in places where Marshall had found his specimens, for gold and in a few hours declared the mines to be far richer than any he had seen or heard of in Georgia.